What is terrorism cover?

 - North Korea

-- Any country or area where the UK Foreign and Commonwealth Office has advised against all, or all but essential travel
+- Any country or area where the Foreign, Commonwealth & Development Office (FCDO) has advised against all, or all but essential travel

 How long will my terrorism travel insurance policy last?